Non-denominational Muslim: Development and thought

 An anti-sectarian culture and anti-sectarian nationalist movements and parties emerged in Syria after 1860, especially around the Arab movement and the Arab government under King Faisal I of Iraq (r.
 1921–1933).
 Faisal, who abhorred sectarianism, was an advocate of a mild and inclusive form of Arab nationalism, around which a consensus could be built, and as a shared platform that could span the differences between the sects.
 Due to his anti-sectarian stance, Faisal had a displeasing relationship with Sati' al-Husri.

 Malaysian Muslim scholar Kassim Ahmad argued that some hadith promote ideas that conflict with science and create sectarian issues, stating the hadith are "sectarian, anti-science, anti-reason and anti-women".

 In 1947, the non-sectarian movement Jama'ah al-Taqrib bayna al-Madhahib al-Islamiyyah was founded in Cairo, Egypt.
 Several of its supporters were high-ranking scholars of Al-Ahzar University.
 The movement sought to bridge the gap between Sunnis and Shi'is.
 At the end of the 1950s, the movement reached a wider public, as the Egyptian president Gamal Abdel Nasser discovered the usefulness of pan-Islamism for his foreign policy.

 During his reign, Sheikh Zayed bin Sultan Al Nahyan of the Emirates urged solidarity and co-operation between nations, Arab and non-Arab.
 The ideal policy in his view was openness and a combination of modernisation and preservation of traditional values and distinct identity.
 He also called for protecting Islam against sectarianism and factionalism.
 Similarly, his son Mohamed bin Zayed Al Nahyan (r.
 2022–present) has advocated against sectarian conflicts amongst Arabs and Muslims.

 During his reign, King Abdullah of Saudi Arabia (r.
 2005–2015) acted to reduce regional sectarianism.
 Abdullah's promotion of sectarian harmony was faced by many challenges, including the king not having the support of all members of the royal family.

-According to Thomas West and Sonia Alianak, Jordan and Morocco withstood the tidal wave of revolutions during the Arab Spring of 2011 because King Abdullah II of Jordan and King Muhammad VI of Morocco, both descendants of Prophet Muhammad and non-sectarian, resorted to reform instead of being toppled by making use of their religious credentials and pedigrees.
+According to Thomas West and Sonia Alianak, Jordan and Morocco withstood the tidal wave of revolutions during the Arab Spring of 2011 because King Abdullah II of Jordan and King Muhammad VI of Morocco, both descendants of Muhammad and non-sectarian, resorted to reform instead of being toppled by making use of their religious credentials and pedigrees.

 In Pakistan, sectarianism is cited as a hindrance to the unification of Islamic Law: "Codification of the Islamic Laws related to family and property on the basis of the concept of Talfiq should also be considered.
 This will require strong public opinion in favour of this unification of the Islamic Law on a non-sectarian basis, as no change can be considered permanent unless it has full support of the public."